 - Press 2/3 of the dough into your baking pan.
 Using your fingers, spread the dough evenly across the pan so it covers the entire bottom.

 - Using a small spoon, dollop the marshmallow fluff evenly across the Nutella.
 You don’t need to spread it out, but try to get small dollops evenly distributed across the entire surface.

 - Crumble the remaining 1/3 of the dough over the top.
 Use your fingertips to break it apart into small pieces and scatter it evenly across the surface.
 Some of the marshmallow will peek through.

 - Bake for about 35 minutes until lightly golden and puffed up a bit.
-You can check it with a toothpick, there should be no wet dough sticking to it.

 - Let cool before cutting if you want neat squares, but these are pretty amazing while they are still warm.